Strong Robust Bold

 Chili Peppers & Pears is my personal website that highlights the diversity of a rich legacy of recipes that carry the aroma of home.
 Recipes, and the stories that encircle them, are those that have meaning and memory for our family… from the past and into the present time.
 It is an honour to share our family’s table encapsulated in these recipes ….and then to ensure their safe passage to the next generation.

 My name is Alexandra …also known as Alex, or Sandra, to friends and family.
-I live with my husband Art in the lush beauty of the Lower Mainland of British Columbia.
-We started with three children – but, as children are wont to do, they became adults and multiplied … and now there are five …as well as three grandchildren.
+I live with my husband Arthur in the lush beauty of the Lower Mainland of British Columbia.
+We started with three children – but, as children are wont to do, they became adults and multiplied … and now there are five …as well as four grandchildren.

 In my first life, university education resulted in a teaching degree (specializing in Special education) and a Masters degree in Counselling Psychology from the University of Toronto.
 I have also completed Level I of a Culinary Arts Program.
-Now, in my second life, I have officially ‘retired’ from teaching; however, I still enjoy part-time work as a counselor in an elementary school.
-As well, husband Art and I have joined together in a private psychology/counselling practise.
-These professional commitments are not full-time, so my extra hours are spent in the kitchen…..
+Now, in my second life, I have officially ‘retired’ from my work as an elementary school counsellor and am working with my husband, Arthur, in a private psychology/counselling practise.
+This professional commitment is not full-time, so my extra hours are spent in the kitchen…..

 The focus of Chili Peppers & Pears is to maintain a record of our families’ many recipes and traditions….and to preserve the stories that go hand-in-hand with the recipes, making the food even more memorable.
 There is, however, a continuous evolution of experience and learning that is also a part of a legacy.
 And so, recipes of our new adventures in cooking and eating will also be shared.
 Sharing my love of food and cooking is a privilege and an honour.